-- The term for all Homelessness Prevention grants is one (1) year. - There is no limit in the amount of funding requests; however, approved funding amounts may be different than the funding request depending on the total number of applications approved for funding, and an applicant's past performance history. - To be considered eligible, Homelessness Prevention programs must be distinct and separate from other programs of the nonprofit applicant.

-- Applicants must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - Direct-client assistance per household may not exceed \$2.500 per client household per year, unless pre-approved by DSHA on a case-by-case basis.
-Direct-client assistance includes all eligible rental and financial expenses. - Applicants must be able to demonstrate that there is at least one (1) full-time case manager on staff whose time is dedicated to providing case management services for Homelessness Prevention clients. - All direct-client assistance must be paid directly to the landlord, or utility company on behalf of the client.
+- The term for all Homelessness Prevention grants is one (1) year. - To be considered eligible, Homelessness Prevention programs must be distinct and separate from other programs of the nonprofit applicant. - Applicants must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - Applicants must be able to demonstrate that there is at least one (1) full-time case manager on staff whose time is dedicated to providing case management services for Homelessness Prevention clients. - All direct-client assistance must be paid directly to the landlord, or utility company on behalf of the client.
 Any assistance paid directly to the client will not qualify as a reimbursement expense.
-Mortgage-related client expenses are not eligible. - Household incomes of individuals or families assisted by Home4Good Homelessness Prevention funding may not exceed 80% of Area Median Income. - Applicants are required to register with Housing Alliance DE and provide data on clients served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funds.
+Mortgage-related client expenses are not eligible.

+- Prevention clients may receive one-time assistance annually. - Household income of individuals or families assisted by Home4Good Homelessness Prevention funding may not exceed 80% of the Area Median Income. - Applicants are required to register with Housing Alliance DE and report in CMIS on households served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funding.